Michigan Homeowner Assistance Fund (MIHAF)

 After settlement the county treasurer permanently maintains all tax rolls and is responsible for processing all changes ordered by assessing officers, local boards of review, Michigan Tax Tribunal, State Tax Commission, Michigan Department of Treasury or other appropriate authorities.

 For property tax reversion purposes, Mason County has been an opt-in county since 2004 whereby the county treasurer performs the duties associated with the foreclosure and sale of tax delinquent properties thereby keeping the administration of this portion of the Property Tax Act local in order to be more responsive to the needs of county taxpayers.
 The county treasurer conducts title searches, notifications and performs other administrative duties associated with the foreclosure and subsequent sale of tax delinquent properties.

-Mason County is opt-out county for the Principal Residence Exemption (P.R.E.)
+Mason County is an opt-in county for the Principal Residence Exemption (P.R.E.)
 Audit Program for purposes of performing audits for fraudulently claimed exemptions.
-Because of this, these audits are performed by the Michigan Department of Treasury.
-However, as custodian of the permanent tax rolls, the county treasurer has responsibility for collecting additional taxes, interest and penalties due for prior years for P.R.E.’s denied by the Department of Treasury.
+Because of this, these audits are performed by the Mason County Treasurer's office.
+As custodian of the permanent tax rolls, the county treasurer has responsibility for collecting additional taxes, interest and penalties due for prior years for P.R.E.’s denied by the Mason County Treasurer's office.
 (Note: until 2003 the Principal Residence Exemption was known as the Homestead Exemption).

 The county treasurer also certifies deeds prior to recording in the county register of deeds office stating that there are no delinquent taxes due for the five (5) years preceding the date of the instrument and provides tax abstracts or tax histories to requesting parties.